cjackie/machine_learning/README.md

 A model with the output being only 2 possible states(binary output).

 ### Support Vector Machines
 A newest machine learning algorithm which appeared around 1990s.
 This algorithm is also a classification algorithm that ouputs binary value.
 It seperates two categories with largest margin.
-The result is very elegant, because the data can be transformed to other dimensions(even infinite dimesion) in linear time O(n) by using [kernel method](http://en.wikipedia.org/wiki/Kernel_method), which means high effiency in computing the result.
-I've read the algorithm several times, and I still can't fully understand it, but I do know how to implement it...The notion of infinite dimension(using gaussian kernel) is very interesting!!!
+The result is very elegant, because the data can be transformed to other dimensions(even infinite dimesion) in linear time O(n) by using [kernel method](http://en.wikipedia.org/wiki/Kernel_method), which means high effiency in computing the result.The notion of infinite dimension(using gaussian kernel) is very interesting!!!

 ### Gaussian Discriminant Analysis
 Build a gaussian model for each different labels.
 To predict the label, just plug the data into each model and pick the one with highest probability.